 Medi-Cal serves low-income Californians who would otherwise not have access to medical/health care.
 About half the money is federal, half state.
 Medi-Cal covers a variety of services when they are medically necessary.
 Recipients of Supplemental Security Income (SSI) are automatically eligible for Medi-Cal.
 Some others can qualify as medically needy, with a share-of-cost, if they have high medical expenses in any month.
 Besides primary, specialty (for example, psychiatry; durable medical equipment), and acute care, the Medicaid program is used to fund a variety of other services and supports.

 Over half of all funds for “developmental services” (including targeted case management; long-term health care in skilled nursing and intermediate care facilities; and waiver services) in California are financed through the Medicaid program.

-Medicare is a federally funded, public health insurance program for then nation’s elderly and selected others.
+Medicare is a federally-funded public health insurance program for the nation’s elderly and selected others.
 It covers end-stage renal disease (kidney failure, transplantation) for people of all ages.
 In California, Social Security Disability Insurance recipients automatically have access to Medicare, regardless of age.
 Part A covers inpatient hospital care, care in a skilled nursing facility, or hospice care.
 Part B covers the services of physicians and selected other professionals, outpatient hospital services, medical supplies, and selected other services.